Sign-in to Account

 It’s important to keep your lawn and landscaping clean and trimmed.
 Thick shrubs and tall grass provide hiding places for mice looking for ways indoors.
 It’s also best to avoid hanging bird feeders near your home since bits of feed will drop to the ground for mice and other pests to eat.

-Call Aptive Environmental for Effective Mouse Control
+Call Aptive Pest Control for Effective Mouse Control

 A mouse infestation can quickly grow out of control.
-If you’ve seen mice in or around your home, the best solution is to call Aptive Environmental.
+If you’ve seen mice in or around your home, the best solution is to call Aptive Pest Control.
 Our pest professionals have the effective tools and expert knowledge to control infestations of any size.
 We’ll tailor a treatment plan for your home to catch mice quickly and keep them out.
 Take a step toward peace of mind by calling Aptive for a free quote today.

 Protect your home by calling your local Aptive Environmental branch today.